martinspurr89/TimeSeriesProcessor/README.md

 Then select the `Run and Debug` menu from the left hand pane.
 Select the required run parameters from the dropdown list (e.g. `Get_all-Example`).
 Press the green `play` button to run the script.

+To run without debugging enabled (faster but won't catch errors) use Run -> `Run Without Debugging` with the required run parameters selected from the dropdown.

 The script running can be monitored from the Terminal window within VS Code.